blahgeek/emacs-lsp-booster/README.md

 ### Obtain or build `emacs-lsp-booster`

-For linux users, you may download the prebuilt binary from [release](https://github.com/blahgeek/emacs-lsp-booster/releases).
+For Linux or Windows users, you may download the prebuilt binary from [release](https://github.com/blahgeek/emacs-lsp-booster/releases).
 *(The macOS binary in the release page lacks proper code signing for now.)*

 Alternatively, you may build the target locally: